Allied Forces (album)

 Allied Forces is the fifth studio album by Canadian hard rock band Triumph, released in 1981.
 It reached #23 on the Billboard Pop Albums chart assisted by the singles "Magic Power" and "Fight the Good Fight," which hit #8 and #18, respectively, on the US Mainstream Rock chart of 1981.
 The title song was the first single from the album which was released a month before the album came out.
 A remastered CD was first released in 1985 on MCA, then again in 1995 on the band's TRC label, and for a third time in 2004 on the band's label TML Entertainment (formerly TRC Records).
 It is considered their signature record.

 Track listing

+All tracks written by Rik Emmett, Mike Levine and Gil Moore, except where noted.